History of construction: Stone Great Wall sections

 In mountain areas, workers quarried stone to build the Great Wall.
 Using the mountains themselves as footings, the outer layer of the Great Wall was built with stone blocks (and bricks), and filled with uncut stone and anything else available (like earth and dead workers).

 Soil Great Wall sections

 On the plains, Great Wall workers made use of local soil (sand, loess, etc.) and rammed it into compact layers.
 Jiayuguan's Great Wall section in west China was mainly built with dusty loess soil, claimed as "the most erodible soil on the planet".

 Sand (and reed/willow) Great Wall sections

 Sand does not stick together, so it was used as a fill material between reed and willow layers to build sections of the wall.

-West China around Dunhuang is desert.
+The region of West China around Dunhuang is desert.
 Innovative builders there made use of reeds and willow brought in from rivers and oases to build a strong wall.
 Jade Gate Pass (Yumenguan) Great Wall Fort was built with 20-cm layers of sand and reed, an impressive 9 meters high.